-As a subscriber to Conterra Interconnected VoIP Services (“Conterra VoIP Services”), you are hereby informed of the limitation of emergency response E911 service with Conterra Interconnected VoIP Services.
+As a subscriber to Conterra Interconnected VoIP Services (“Conterra VoIP Services”) you are hereby informed of the limitation of emergency response E911 service with Conterra Interconnected VoIP Services.

 Action Required Now.
-Federal Communications Commission (“FCC”) rules require that we obtain and keep a record on file showing that you have received and understood this E911 Service Disclosure.
+Federal Communications Commission (“FCC”) rules require that we obtain and keep a record on file showing that you have the received and understood this E911 Service Disclosure.
 Please IMMEDIATELY review the following information and sign the Acknowledgement.
-Your Conterra VoIP Services will not be activated until we receive your signed acknowledgment.
+Your Conterra VoIP Services will not be activated until we receive your signed acknowledgement.

-911 service – 911 service means functionality that allows you to contact emergency services, including, without limitation, police, fire, and hospital medical services.
+911 service – 911 service means functionality that allows you to contact emergency services, including, without limitation, police, fire and hospital medical services.
 There are two different types of 911 services available from providers of traditional wireline telephony services: basic and enhanced 911.

 “Basic 911 Service” means the ability to route an emergency call to the designated entity authorized to receive such calls serving the Subscriber’s registered or user-provided address.
 With basic 911, the emergency operator answering the phone will not have access to the caller’s telephone number or address information unless the caller provides such information verbally during the emergency call.

-“Enhanced 911 or E911” means the ability to route an emergency call to the designated entity authorized to receive such calls, which in many cases is a Public Safety Answering Point (“PSAP), serving the Subscriber’s registered or user-provided address and to deliver the Subscriber’s telephone number and registered address information automatically to the emergency operator answering the call.
+“Enhanced 911 or E911” means the ability to route an emergency call to the designated entity authorized to receive such calls, which in many cases is a Public Safety Answering Point (“PSAP), serving the Subscriber’s registered or user- provided address and to deliver the Subscriber’s telephone number and registered address information automatically to the emergency operator answering the call.

 911 Services and Conterra Interconnected VoIP Services Customers